 While you may have a winning business concept, if you’re like many aspiring business owners, there’s one thing holding you back — finances.
 When you start your own business, there are financial unknowns.
 That comes with the territory, and it can be intimidating.

 Business startup costs are the expenses accrued when first launching your business, and they can vary depending on your industry and scale of business.

 While there’s no cut-and-dried formula for figuring out exactly how much it will cost, there are common startup costs and additional expenses that apply in most cases.
 If you add up those expenses, you can get a ballpark estimate of what you need to get started.
 And from there, you can start looking into financing options.

 To help you estimate how much it will cost to start your business, we’ve outlined what you need to consider below.

-Two main startup cost categories
+There are two main startup cost categories.

-Before you start evaluating what you need, it’s important to know how business startup costs are categorised.
+Before you start evaluating what you need, it’s important to know how business startup costs are categorized.
 They can be separated into two main categories: capital expenses and operating expenses.
 Here’s the difference between the two: